Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Model Cognition Detection Details

-In the context of Large Language Models (LLMs) safety, models are increasingly required to perform fine-grained recognition and judgment of diverse and evolving risk inputs.
+In the context of LLM safety, models are increasingly required to perform fine-grained recognition and judgment of diverse and evolving risk inputs.
 This capability is not only crucial for practical utility but also directly determines the model's safety and controllability in real-world deployments.
 Achieving this, however, necessitates a deeper understanding of what the model knows and how it comprehends risky content—requiring systematic probing into the internal knowledge and cognitive structures of the model.

 Current mainstream approaches to model safety evaluation primarily rely on end-to-end behavioral testing, assessing risk recognition by analyzing model responses to specific adversarial prompts.
 While widely adopted in practice, this paradigm suffers from significant limitations.
 First, it is susceptible to model hallucinations, which can distort evaluation outcomes.
 Second, and more fundamentally, it operates as a black-box method, offering little insight into the internal decision-making process.
 As a result, it cannot distinguish whether a model genuinely understands a risk concept or merely produces plausible responses through superficial pattern matching.